edgedb/rfcs/text/1025-branches.rst

 The old ``wipe`` subcommand may still be relevant for resetting a particular branch.

-There must be a new ``set`` sub-command that allows changing the default branch to connect to by updating the ``edgedb.auto.toml`` file.
+There must be a new ``switch`` sub-command that allows changing the default branch to connect to by updating the ``edgedb.auto.toml`` file.
 We can also offer a post-checkout git hook to update the branch in ``edgedb.auto.toml`` when switching git branches.
 The mapping between git and EdgeDB branches can